-As well as working on original music over the last few years, Ricardo has done backing vocals for a number of high profile artists including Dwele, Tweet, Bilal, Joy Denalane and on Emeli Sande’s latest album.
-Quickly gaining the reputation as one of the strongest vocalists in the UK, Ricardo is now back in 2018 and ready to share new music.
-His current single ‘Come Over’ which was featured as DJ Ace’s ‘Track Of The Week’ will be part of his upcoming EP, planned to drop later in the year.
+As well as working on original music over the last few years, Ricardo has done backing vocals for a number of high profile artists including Stormzy, Tweet, and on Emeli Sande’s latest album.
+Quickly gaining the reputation as one of the strongest vocalists in the UK.
+After coming to BBC 1xtra DJ Ace’s, attention in 2018 and signing to his newly formed independent record label ‘Recordbox’ with the release of ‘Come Over’, Ricardo

 Williams gained critical acclaim for the track which featured R&B royalty Teedra Moses.
 His year continued to see his profile rise seeing him support Faith Evans at O2 Indigo in London and he has since teamed up with some of R&B’s leading lights on both sides of the Atlantic.
 Fast forward to 2019 Williams’ EP, The first artist to be released via The Record Box is ‘Intermission Vol 1’ project consisting of 8 unapologetic, unfiltered R&B moments delivered with the depth, soul and emotion that touches the very heart of any listener.
 True to the labels ethos, Ricardo’s debut EP has all the feels of 90’s R&B twisted with sounds, beats and delivery that make it feel perfectly at home and at ease in its current setting.